FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 e.g. a specific frames-per-second limit on the NIC (a common occurence).

 Ideally, those should be known and provided as [Max Load](#max-load).
+{::comment}

+    [MB105]: We may say that some implementation may expose their capabilities using IPFIX/YANG, but such exposure is out of scope.

+    [VP]: Add capability exposition to earlier implementation subsections.
+    Reformulate this sentence to be specific to hard limits.

+{:/comment}
 But if Max Load is set larger than what the interface can receive or transmit, there will be a "hard limit" behavior observed in Trial Results.